 Camping in the rain doesn’t have to be a miserable experience.
 Check out our expert camping in the rain tips and hints, rejig your camping strategy, and enjoy camping in the rain.

 Remember, sooner or later – it always ends up raining!
+Read on for my 36 tips for camping in the rain.

 1. Use a waterproofing spray in advance